-- Make a list of any signs and symptoms you're experiencing.
-Include any that may seem unrelated to the reason for your appointment.
+- Make a list of your symptoms.
+Include any that don't seem related to the reason for your appointment.

 - Make a note of key medical information.
 Include any major stresses or recent life changes.

-- Make a list of all medications and the doses.
-Include any prescription and nonprescription drugs, vitamins or other supplements you're taking.
+- Make a list of your medicines.
+Write down any prescription and nonprescription medicines, vitamins, or other supplements you're taking.
 Include the amount you take, called the dose.

-- Prepare questions.
-Your time with your doctor is limited, so preparing a list of questions can help you make the most of your time together.
+- Prepare questions for your doctor.
+This can help you make the most of your time together.